-Having one of the best Windows 10 antivirus programs installed on your PC will deliver first-rate defenses against malware, ransomware, phishing scams and other attacks without costing too much.
+Keeping one of the best Windows 10 (and Windows 11) antivirus programs installed on your PC will deliver first-rate protection against malware, ransomware, phishing scams and other attacks — all without costing too much.

-Some of these programs come with a two-way firewall to supplement the Windows one, or a secure browser for online banking and shopping, "rollback" of files that have been encrypted by ransomware, and advanced protection to stop phishing emails, malicious weblinks, fileless malware or boot-sector infections.
+Some of these programs come with a two-way firewall to supplement the Windows one.
+Others offer a secure browser for online banking and shopping, "rollback" of files that have been encrypted by ransomware, and advanced protection to stop all sorts of nasties: phishing emails, malicious weblinks, fileless malware or boot-sector infections.
 And all of them support both Windows 10 and Windows 11.

-However, you won't find many of the extra features that you get with higher-priced antivirus software.
-Only a few of the best Windows 10 antivirus programs offer VPN service or backup utilities, and none has parental controls.
-A couple do have unlimited password managers.
+However, these inexpensive, entry-level programs don't provide most of the extra features that you get with higher-priced internet security suites.
+Only a couple of the best Windows 10 antivirus programs offer VPN service or password managers, and none has parental controls.

 The best Windows 10 antivirus you can buy